Railway Group Standard – High Visibility Clothing (RIS-3279-TOM)

 Stated in the standard is that: ‘the colour specific requirements within this standard conform to the range specified within BS EN 20471 clause 5.1.2.’
 In order to confine this to a specific orange colour, and to prevent the selection of a colour at the red end of the spectrum, the precise chromaticity co-ordinates for the colour are specified as: Fluorescent orange, X:0.588, Y:0.371. with a luminance factor of at least 0.4.
 The accepted tolerance in colour is as laid out in EN 20471.
 However, there is no tolerance for the luminance factor.

-Also stipulated in the RIS standard is the need of retro-reflective materials, with photometric and physical performance aligned with EN 20471.
+Also stipulated in RIS-3279-TOM is the need of retro-reflective materials, with photometric and physical performance aligned with EN 20471.

-Mentioned in the RIS standard is the accepted use of a mini vest where the nature of the work being carried out will not obscure the high visibility clothing, and thus reduce the surface area’ that is visible.
+Mentioned in RIS-3279-TOM is the accepted use of a mini vest where the nature of the work being carried out will not obscure the high visibility clothing, and thus reduce the surface area’ that is visible.
 The same applies to company logos; these are permitted where they do not compromise the surface area of background colour, and compensation may have to be made for this.